Christ of the Abyss – Tigullio’s treasures

 This statue can be seen just before the beach at a depth of approximately 55 feet below the water surface.

-Here we will share with you some information about the very famous Cristo degli Abissi – The Christ of the Abyss, a bronze work of art by Guido Galletti which is considered a real destination for under and above-water pilgrimage.
+Here we will share with you some information about the very famous Cristo degli Abissi (in Italian) a bronze work of art by Guido Galletti, which is considered a real destination for under and above-water pilgrimage.

 It is one of the treasures in the Portofino Marine Reserve, the authority preserving the waters and the seabed before the Portofino Regional Natural Park.